CPA-verified

 Line 14 allows you to report any long-term capital loss carryover, with line 15 summarizing your long-term net capital gains or losses.

-Form Schedule D Part II Long-Term
+Form 8949 Part II Long-Term Capital Gains and Losses

-Form Schedule D Part II Long-Term
+Form 8949 Part II Long-Term Capital Gains and Losses

 Part 3: Summary